 Introduction to Minneapolis, Minnesota

-Minneapolis, located on the Mississippi River in southeastern Minnesota, is the largest city in the state, with a population of around 400,000.
+Minneapolis, located on the Mississippi River in southeastern Minnesota, is the largest city in the state.
 It and adjacent St. Paul were dubbed "the Twin Cities" by Mark Twain.
 St. Anthony Falls, the only waterfall on the Mississippi River, supplied electricity for dozens of Minneapolis flour and lumber mills built in the late 19th century.
 Within a short time, the city was the flour milling capital of the world; industry giants Pillsbury and General Mills are still based there.

 Today, Minneapolis is a modern city with more skyscrapers than mills, and additional Fortune 500 companies Target, Best Buy, Northwest Airlines, Xcel Energy and Medtronic based in the area.
-It's no wonder Minneapolis ranked #1 on Entrepreneur's 2003 list of Best Cities For Entrepreneurs.
 A thriving economy coupled with a safe, affordable environment make Minneapolis a great place to live, ranking it high on many publications' list of top cities.
-It ranked #4 among big cities on Men's Journal's 2004 list of the 50 Best Places to Live, #3 on Child Magazine's 10 Best Cities for Families and #7 on Ladies Home Journal's 2002 List of Best Cities for Women.

 Greater Minneapolis is famous for its amusement parks and its shopping.
 Just 14 miles southwest in Shakopee, Valley Fair Amusement Park is Minnesota's largest, with one of the country's most spectacular roller coaster rides.
 There's even an amusement park inside in the Mall of America, the nation's largest shopping mall (more than 4 million square feet on 4 levels), in nearby Bloomington.
 In downtown Minneapolis, Nicollet Mall spans 12 blocks, offering great shopping, dining and entertainment.